definadevelopment/React-Native-Redux/README.md

 # React-Native-Redux
-React Native / Redux App with Firebase
+Built this sample app to show redux integration in react native projects.
+Used Google Firebase as backend.

 # Test
-Please add your app firebaseconfig in App.js.
+To test, please add your app firebaseconfig in App.js.

 ```
 // Your app's Firebase configuration